oysteinvolden/vision-based-navigation/README.md

        cd ..
        catkin_make -DCMAKE_BUILD_TYPE=Release

+Repeat 2-3 for a second catkin workspace (e.g. ~/darknet_ws2) suitable for the right camera.
+Remember to copy recursively the darknet_ros_2 folder to the catkin environment (~/darknet_ws2/src) instead of the darknet_ros folder.

-Repeat 2-3 for a second catkin workspace (e.g. ~/darknet_ws2 ) suitable for the right camera.
+Repeat 2-3 for a second catkin workspace (e.g. ~/darknet_ws2) suitable for the right camera.
 Remember to copy recursively the darknet_ros_2 folder to the catkin environment (~/darknet_ws2/src) instead of the darknet_ros folder.

 **Configuration**